|Study Period:||2019- 2026|

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-- Industry 4.0 has been aiding the transition of industries from having legacy systems to smart components and smart machines, facilitating digital factories, and later, to an ecosystem of connected plants and enterprises.
-Anticipating the increased adoption of IoT and digital transformation across industries, the European Commission estimated that IoT's value in Europe itself is expected to exceed EUR 1 trillion in 2020.
+- Industry 4.0 has been aiding the transition of industries from having legacy systems to smart components and smart machines to facilitate digital factories, and later, to an ecosystem of connected plants and enterprises.
+Anticipating the increased adoption of IoT and digital transformation across industries, the European Commission estimated that the value of IoT in Europe itself is expected to exceed EUR 1 trillion in 2020.

 - Smart manufacturing also utilizes Big Data analytics to refine complicated processes and manage supply chains.
-Big Data analytics allows an enterprise to use smart manufacturing to shift from reactionary practices to predictive ones.
-This change targets improved the efficiency of the process and performance of the product.
+Big Data analytics allows an enterprise to use smart manufacturing to shift from reactionary practices to predictive ones, a change that targets improving the efficiency of the process and performance of the product.

 Scope of the Report